 This time around, she’s here to reveal how she’s cut her client base from up to 300 to under 100.
 Yet, she charges 80% more on average per client.
 At the same time, she takes Friday off from client work to work on her business.
 You’ll want to hear her ground-breaking strategies.

-In this episode of the Growing Your Firm Podcast, David Cristello and Jackie Meyer dive into:
+In this episode of the Growing Your Firm Podcast by Jetpack Workflow Software, David Cristello and Jackie Meyer dive into:

 - How to have a waiting list for clients